Wolfieeewolf/OpenRGB2MQTT/README.md

 ## Known Issues

 - Sometimes crashes on loading plugin.
 Running OpenRGB again seems to work.
-- If you have Ikea Bulbs they will be slow to update.
-There is no way to fix this.
-Suggest using Philips Hue, LIFX or newer bulbs with Zigbee 3.0
-- Tested with Zigbee2MQTT and Home Assistant Mosquitto Core.
-Can't guarantee it will work with every MQTT RGB or Zigbee device.
+- Tested with Home Assistant Mosquitto Core.
+Can't guarantee it will work with every MQTT RGB device.
-- ESPHome functionality is currently disabled in this version.

-## Supported Communication Protocols

-### MQTT
+## MQTT Integration

 Connect with MQTT brokers to discover and control MQTT-compatible devices.
 - Supports username/password authentication
 - Configurable base topic
 - Automatic discovery of MQTT RGB devices

-### Zigbee
-Works through Zigbee2MQTT for Zigbee device support.
-- Automatic discovery of Zigbee RGB devices
-- Live control of color and brightness
-- Device status monitoring

-### DDP (Distributed Display Protocol)
-Direct UDP communication with devices supporting the DDP protocol:
-- WLED controllers (faster than MQTT)
-- Tasmota LED controllers
-- ESP-based DIY light controllers
-- OpenBeken firmware
-- Automatic network discovery of DDP devices
-- Manual device entry with customizable LED count
+- Compatible with Home Assistant MQTT integration

 ## Required DLLs
 When distributing, ensure these DLLs are present in the main OpenRGB folder: